-Cataracts are dense, cloudy spots in the lens of the eye which can blur vision by preventing light from reaching the retina.
-These clumps on the eye are formed by loose proteins on the lens that gather together to form a mass.
+Cataracts are dense, cloudy spots in the eye’s lens that blur vision by preventing light from reaching the retina.
+Loose proteins form these clumps on the lens that gather together to form a mass.
 Cataracts often affect both eyes but may affect them unevenly.

 Causes of Cataracts

-As we age, the lens of the eye becomes less flexible and less transparent and tissues within the lens can break down and clump together, forming cataracts.
+As we age, the eye’s lens becomes less flexible and less transparent, and tissues within the lens can break down and clump together, forming cataracts.
 Age and injury are the two most common causes of cataracts, but some genetic disorders can increase the risk of developing cataracts.

 Additionally, patients with diabetes are at a higher risk of developing cataracts as well as diabetic retinopathy.